 In line with Rule 1204(19) of the Catalist Rules, the Company has adopted an internal code of conduct and policy in relation to dealings in the Company's securities that are applicable to the Directors and all its officers.
-The Directors and officers of the Company are not allowed to deal in the Company's shares during the period commencing one month before the announcement of the Company's half year or full year financial results and ending on the date of the announcement of the results, or when they are in possession of unpublished price-sensitive information of the Group.
+The Directors and officers of the Company are not allowed to deal in the Company's shares during the period commencing one (1) month before the announcement of the Company's full year results and two (2) weeks before the announcement of the first, second and third quarter financial results and ending on the date of the announcement of the results, or when they are in possession of unpublished price-sensitive information of the Group.
 In addition, the Directors and officers are discouraged from dealing in the Company's shares on short-term considerations.